mheinzel/correct-optimisations/thesis-defence/slides.md

     - de Bruijn indices pick from the context "as late as possible"
     - co-de-Bruijn gets rid of bindings "as early as possible"
       - using thinnings
+  - even harder for humans to reason about
   - observation: expressions indexed by their (weakly) live context

 ## Intrinsically Typed co-de-Bruijn Representation